ceph/autobuild-ceph/README.md

 	echo --STOP-IGNORE-WARNINGS

-To limit which branches are built by gitbuilder, a branches-local script should be installed by the fabfile.py function/command for ``gitbuilder\_foo`` that outputs only the branches that gitbuilder should build.
+To limit which branches are built by gitbuilder, a branches-local script should be installed by the fabfile.py function/command for ``gitbuilder_foo`` that outputs only the branches that gitbuilder should build.
 See the branches-local script in this repo for an example that outputs the branches to build for the ceph autobuilder.

 ### Modify the fabfile.py

-First add a role definition called 'gitbuilder\_foo' to include a new function with a set of roles.
+First add a role definition called ``gitbuilder_foo`` to include a new function with a set of roles.
 The set of roles should include all the roles where you want to deploy your foo autobuilder.
 A basic gitbuilder function and role definition looks like this: